Last Updated on: 3rd September 2023, 12:57 pm

-All hermit crabs have gills, but they need access to water to breathe.
+All hermit crabs have gills but need water to breathe.

-According to Smithsonian’s National Zoo & Conservation Biology Institute, land hermit crabs have much smaller gills than their marine cousins, which is why they can’t spend much time underwater.
+According to the Smithsonian National Zoo & Conservation Biology Institute, land hermit crabs have much smaller gills than their marine cousins, so they can’t spend much time underwater.

 A land marine hermit crab’s gills are located in the brachial chamber.
 Their moist gill chambers have several blood vessels that enable gas exchange.

 The chamber and gills act like lungs, allowing hermit crabs to breathe through the air instead of the water.
 However, to breathe, they must obtain oxygen from humid air.

 Hermit crabs have a unique physiology, enabling them to store and retain water in their shells, which they obtain from the ground or in shallow pools.